 What does it mean to be a caregiver at a young age?
 How does the parent, grandparent, or other family member talk about it?
 What can be done to help or support the youth and the person with ALS?
-Here are a few of some common questions about young caregivers.

-Question: What is a young caregiver?
+Question: What is a young carer?

-While the age range is often debated,3 young caregivers are typically defined as children and youths under the age of 18 who provide some level of care to a family member (parent, grandparent, or sibling) that goes beyond basic or typical household chores.
+While the age range is often debated, young carers are typically defined as children and youths under the age of 18 who provide some level of care to a family member (parent, grandparent, or sibling) that goes beyond basic or typical household chores.

-Question: What do young caregivers do?
+Question: What do young carers do?

 They are involved in a variety of care tasks including bathing and feeding, keeping someone company, and making sure their family member does not fall or choke.
-Young caregivers engage in activities that are time-consuming and outside the "typical" or "normal" range of activities for children and youth.3 This care can be daily or weekly, but often entails many hours a day.
+Young caregivers engage in activities that are time-consuming and outside the "typical" or "normal" range of activities for children and youth in the US and around the world.
+This care can be daily or weekly, but often entails many hours a day.
 While these children and youths provide care beyond simple household chores, they also are still involved in these tasks and their typical responsibilities (such as keeping their room clean).